pfheatwole/thesis/source/introduction.rst

 * What are the common goals of paragliding flights?

+  * Flight time, distance, or a particular route (eg, triangles).

+* How do those goals depend on the wind?

+  * [[A paraglider is a non-powered aircraft, so its motion is determined by how it interacts with gravity and the air.
+A pilot can steer the glider through the air, but the air is already moving relative to the ground, so the wind determines how the paraglider moves relative to the ground.

+    If the air is ascending a pilot can slow their descent, or even gain altitude; conversely, sinking air will cause the wing to descend more quickly.
+The horizontal component of the wind dictates the ground speed of the glider in a given direction, which determines what regions of the air the pilot can access, and what landing zones they can reach.

+    As a result, pilots must understand the structure of the wind field in order to plan their flight path and achieve their flight goals.]]

 Wind Fields
 ===========

 ..
-Introduce wind fields and their importance to paragliding pilots
+Discuss wind field structure relevant to paraglider pilots

 * [[Define *wind field*.
 Specifically, wind is the motion of air relative to the ground.
 Define *wind vector* here as well?]]

-* Why is the wind field important to paragliding pilots?

-  * Because a paraglider is a non-powered aircraft its motion is entirely dictated by interactions with gravity and wind.

-  * The aerodynamics of a paragliding wing are a function of the relative velocity between the wing and the air, which means a pilot is totally dependent on the local air currents to achieve their flight goals.
-If the air is ascending a pilot can slow their descent, or even gain altitude;
-    conversely, sinking air will cause the wing to descend more quickly.
-The horizontal component of the wind dictates the ground speed of the glider in a given direction, which determines what regions of the air the pilot can access, and what landing zones they can reach.

-..
-Discuss wind field structure

 * Define *atmospheric boundary layer*

+  * [[Discuss lapse rates, prevailing winds, thermal convection, mountain waves, etc?
+Global structure combines with topology to produce the local structure, so it may be useful to start here.]]

 * What are some examples of structure in a wind field?